 For all things crispy, salty, and plant-based visit this Vegan Bacon Guide.

-Turkey and ham are obvious, well-known non-vegan main dishes for Thanksgiving, but what about fish and other sea life?
+Turkey and ham are apparent, well-known non-vegan main dishes for Thanksgiving, but what about fish and other sea life?
 Are fish animals and do vegans eat them?
 This question is much more common than you might think.
-Yes, fish are animals and no, vegans don’t eat them.
+Yes, fish are animals, and no, vegans don’t eat them.

 The good news is, there are several fish-free options for vegans.